downloadplanet/downloadplanet/cursor-translator-300062755.md

+# Cursor Translator
-# Cursor Translator<br />Cursor Translator enables you to pick and translate word/words from anywhere on screen with your mouse cursor moves on it/them.
+Cursor Translator enables you to pick and translate word/words from anywhere on screen with your mouse cursor moves on it/them.
 You can perform translations between such 12 languages as English, French, German, Italian, Spanish, Portuguese, Dutch, Greek, Russian, Japanese, Korean, Simplified Chinese, and Traditional Chinese, with new languages being added all the time.
 FEATURES:
 Pick word/words from anywhere on screen.